SemukeloMathe/React_Ultimate_Course/ultimate_react_course_part_1/04-travel-list/README.md

 ## Key Notes

 - In react each piece of state is either local or global.
-- Always start with local state and only move to global when ypu truly need it.
+- Always start with local state and only move to global when you truly need it.